bPMF (Behavioral Product‑Market Fit)

 Definition: bPMF is the share of users in a defined cohort who complete the validated target behavior at or above the frequency threshold within the evaluation window.

 Canonical threshold: bPMF ≥ 0.70 for 2+ consecutive cohorts (default windows and cohorts below).
+This is a practitioner heuristic; calibrate by domain and stakes.

 Why it matters: It anchors Product‑Market Fit to the behaviors that actually create value, not to proxies like installs or revenue spikes decoupled from the target behavior.